SongyanLai/CS-Student-Social-Web/README.md

 # How to Start the Project

+This project is a social web application that allows users to create and share their thoughts, experiences, and ideas.
+The application is built using Node.js, Express.js, MongoDB, and React.js.
+Beside, it is also the project for the CS385[A] — Mobile Application Development (2024-25:Semester 1) course at National University of Ireland Maynooth.
+This project was finished by [Songyan Lai](https://github.com/SongyanLai) and [Li Men](https://github.com/TymeoL1).

 This project consists of two parts: the backend and the frontend.<br>

 To start the backend:<br>